All blog

 Encourage Employees to Prioritize Their Mental and Physical Health

-A big component for improving employee well-being is empowering employees to prioritize their mental and physical health regardless of their seniority level, company deadlines, and busy work schedules.
-All too often, company culture supports excessive workloads and long hours, which can often be worse for managers.
+All too often, company culture supports excessive workloads and long hours, with managers generally leading the way by example.
 That’s why reversing this trend requires consistent encouragement from workplace leaders and executives, as well as a change in organizational policies.

 • Utilize employer-provided ergonomic equipment and healthy snacks